Serbia's EU bid falters over UN seat for Kosovo

-BRUSSELS/PRISTINA (Reuters) - Serbia's hopes of starting talks this year on joining the European Union hung in the balance on Thursday after it balked at demands from its former province of Kosovo for a seat at the United Nations.
+BRUSSELS/PRISTINA (Reuters) - Serbia's hopes of starting talks this year on joining the European Union hung in the balance on Thursday after the Balkan country balked at demands from its former Kosovo province for a seat at the United Nations.

-Kosovo said the EU had summoned both sides back to Brussels for further talks on Friday, before the EU's 27 members consider on Monday whether to recommend the start of accession talks with Serbia, a process crucial to unlocking its potential as the largest market in the former Yugoslavia.
+The EU said the two sides had "some hours left" to settle their differences before the EU's 27 governments consider on Monday whether to recommend the start of accession talks - a milestone that could help unlock Serbia's potential as the largest market in the former Yugoslavia.

 KEY TO STABILITY

-Settling their relations would go a long way to stabilizing the Western Balkans.
-Kosovo's ethnic partition frequently flares into violence and has frustrated NATO's plans to cut back a peace force that still numbers 6,000 soldiers.
+Settling relations between Serbia and Kosovo would go a long way to stabilizing the still fragile Western Balkans.
+Kosovo's ethnic partition frequently flares into violence and has frustrated NATO plans to further cut back a peace force that now numbers 6,000 soldiers.

-The EU wants to anchor Serbia in accession talks, driving reform and luring investors to a country of over 7 million people.
-Just as it was the main agitator of the wars that tore apart Yugoslavia, Belgrade today holds the key to regional stability and development.
+The EU wants to anchor Serbia in accession talks, driving reform and luring investors to this country of over 7 million people.
+Just as it was the main agitator of the wars that tore apart federal Yugoslavia in the 1990s, Belgrade today holds the key to regional stability and development.

-She is due to report back to EU governments before they make their recommendation on accession talks for Serbia on Monday.
+She is due to report back on progress in the talks before EU governments make their recommendation on Monday.
 That decision would then be finalized in June.